-From this pioneering case various basic guidelines can be deduced.45 EUFORIC's website emerged from a single organization, the European Centre for Development Policy Management (ECDPM, Maastricht) in late 1995, which initially developed its content and paid for designing and testing various trials and web tools.
-Two years later, however, EUFORIC re-invented itself as the founding members of the network created a legal entity, in the form of a registered cooperative.
-They assigned this small incorporated organization the management of the website and the task of generating income, principally from membership fees, to cover its costs.
-This institutional framework allowed EUFORIC both to delegate management responsibilities to its members, and to pool resources to pay for central tasks.
+From this pioneering case various basic guidelines can be deduced.43 EUFORIC's website emerged from a single organization, the European Centre for Development Policy Management (ECDPM, Maastricht), in late 1995, which initially developed its content and paid for designing and testing various trials and web tools.
+Two years later, however, EUFORIC reinvented itself as the founding member of the network

+41See the website www.euforic.org.